zeeshanali/Online-Help/docs/Install_Guide/ig_ch_15_appC_backup_recovery.md

 **Note**: This appendix is outdated and in revision.
 Procedures in this appendix were developed for servers running RHEL 6.7.
-The process for servers running RHEL 7.3 and 7.4 is very similar, but *this appendix has not yet been revised or tested for RHEL 7.3 and 7.4*.
+The process for servers running RHEL 7.4 is very similar, but *this appendix has not yet been revised or tested for RHEL 7.4*.

 Introduction
 ------------